agude/agude.github.io/_posts/2016-09-22-whereto_photo.md

 ---
 layout: post
-title: "Whereto.Photo: Using Data Science to Take Great Photos"
+title: "WhereTo.Photo: Using Data Science to Take Great Photos"
 description: >
   Where is the best spot to take a photo in San Francisco?
 Learn how I answered this question with my Insight Data Science project!